OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/01-plan.md

   1. Comparison in terms of collaboration and openness with clusters/in-house servers.
   1. Where can you go from here?
 Includes an introduction to the Open Source community and further resources for learning.

- - Learners will be able to define the characteristics of open source research software, and the ethical, legal, economic and research impact arguments for and against it.
- - Based on community standards, learners will be able to describe the quality requirements of sharing and re-using open code.
- - Learners will be able to use a range of research tools that utilise open source software.
- - Learners will be able to transform code designed for their personal use into code that is accessible and re-usable by others.

 ### Design the project plan and timeline